HJRubin/HJRubin/markdown_doc.md

 First, go to [**Google Earth Engine**](https://code.earthengine.google.com/).

-Make sure you first [sign up](earthengine.google.com) for a Google Earth Engine account.
-You cannot use Google Earth Engine unless your application has been approved and this can take several days to a week.
-Once you receive the application approval email, you can log in to the Earth Engine Code Editor.
+Make sure you first [sign up](https://earthengine.google.com) for a **Google Earth Engine** account.
+You cannot use **Google Earth Engine** unless your application has been approved and this can take several days to a week.
+Once you receive the application approval email, you can log in to the **Earth Engine Code Editor**.

 ## New Script